 How Public Key Infrastructure (PKI) Works?

-Encryption overview
+Encryption Overview

-- “Encryption” is the term used to describe the process of taking legible data, and scrambling it into a form that is non-intelligible to anyone who doesn’t know how to unscramble (or “decrypt”) it again.
+• “Encryption” is the term used to describe the process of taking legible data, and scrambling it into a form that is non-intelligible to anyone who doesn’t know how to unscramble (or “decrypt”) it again.

-- Encryption processes usually involve a method for encrypting the data and one or more “keys”.
-The keys are usually a very long number, and are used during the encryption or decryption process.
+• Encryption processes usually involve a method for encrypting the data and one or more “keys”.
+The keys are usually a very long number and are used during the encryption or decryption process.

-- In most cases, the method (or “algorithm”) that is used by an application to encrypt data is common knowledge and the key that is used is kept private.
+• In most cases, the method (or “algorithm”) that is used by an application to encrypt data is common knowledge and the key that is used is kept private.

-- There are two main types of encryption – “symmetric encryption” (the same encryption key is used for encryption and decryption), and “asymmetric encryption” (different keys are used for encryption and decryption).
+• There are two main types of encryption – “symmetric encryption” (the same encryption key is used for encryption and decryption), and “asymmetric encryption” (different keys are used for encryption and decryption).

-- Asymmetric encryption algorithms use two keys – a “public key” and a “private key”.
+• Asymmetric encryption algorithms use two keys – a “public key” and a “private key”.
 The algorithm usually involves a mathematical step that is very easy to do one way, but very difficult to do in reverse.

-Distinct Features of algorithm
+Distinct Features of Algorithm

-Algorithm is designed such that:
+The algorithm is designed such that:

-- Anything that is encrypted using the public key can be decrypted with the private key.
+• Anything that is encrypted using the public key can be decrypted with the private key.

-- Anything that is encrypted with the private key can be decrypted with the public key.
+• Anything that is encrypted with the private key can be decrypted with the public key.

-- The keys are generated in such a way that it is not possible to determine one key if you know the other.
+• The keys are generated in such a way that it is not possible to determine one key if you know the other.

-This method of encrypting data using a widely publicized public key and separate private key is also called “Public Key Cryptography” and is the type of encryption that is utilized by digital certificates.
+This method of encrypting data using a widely publicized public key and a separate private key is also called “Public Key Cryptography” and is the type of encryption that is utilized by digital certificates.

 Digital Certificates

 A meaning for “certificate” is “A document testifying to the truth of something”.
-A digital certificate is an electronic “certificate” that contains information about a user and is used (among other things) to verify whom the user is.
+A digital certificate is an electronic “certificate” that contains information about a user and is used (among other things) to verify who the user is.
 Digital certificates make use of Public Key Cryptography.
 The public key is stored as part of the digital certificate.
-The private key is kept on the user’s computer, or in some hardware such as smart cards, i-keys etc.
+The private key is kept on the user’s computer, or in some hardware such as smart cards, i-keys, etc.

 Digital certificates are based on the IETF X.509 series of documents.